-This Thai coconut curry soup is hearty, spicy, and refreshing.
-Inspired by tom kha, it’s packed with healthy proteins and vegetables, and only takes about 40 minutes to make.
+This Thai coconut curry chicken soup is hearty, spicy, and refreshing.
+Inspired by Tom Kha soup, it’s packed with healthy proteins and vegetables, and only takes about 40 minutes to make.

 What You’ll Need

-Here are the ingredients that you’ll use in this chicken curry soup.
+Here are the ingredients that you’ll use in this Thai chicken soup.
 Check out the recipe card at the bottom of the page for the exact quantities of each ingredient.